 Some previous blog posts on topic

 Updating to Yosemite has provided some interesting issues for me.
 The first was Safari pretty much becoming unusable.
 It took a Mac expert and a chunk of his time to resolve the issue.
 There are still hiccups in other apps.
-I thought I would revisit some of the methods I have mentioned as usable in knit charting on Mac via a bit of discussion on cables and visualizing them.
+I thought I would revisit some of the methods I have mentioned as usable in knitting charting on Mac via a bit of discussion on cables and visualizing them.

-Inkscape (recommended for creating icons for use in Intwined, a free vector program) will require a XQuartz update for Yosemite.
+Inkscape (recommended for creating icons for use in Intwined, a free vector program) will require XQuartz update for Yosemite.
 Their previous release allowed for its use in Mavericks.

-http://sourceforge.net/projects/sconcho/ is an open source, free charting software with built in stitch libraries that may meet many of your charting needs in any OS version
+http://sourceforge.net/projects/sconcho/ is an open-source, free charting software with built-in stitch libraries that may meet many of your charting needs in any OS version

 Excel behaves as in the past (my version: Office 08)

-and some of my accumulated knit symbols from other font sources continue to work on the mac, but are unsupported if using the iPad version of the program, where they appear as the original keyboard strokes, rather than the assigned symbols
+Mac Number has once again deleted some familiar menu options, added new ones.
+My primary font for knit symbols is no longer available, and some of my accumulated knit symbols from other font sources continue to work on the mac, but are unsupported if using the iPad version of the program, where they appear as the original keyboard strokes, rather than the assigned symbols

 GIMP 2.8.4 (2.8.8 did not), HyperDither, appear functional as in past.

-Tracking and visualizing custom cables outside the parameters of built in libraries or fonts/symbols in alternative software, using Numbers 3.5: one of the problems that can be encountered in charting cables is that programs with built in stitch libraries may not provide for cable crossings specific to your pattern.
+Tracking and visualizing custom cables outside the parameters of built-in libraries or fonts/symbols in alternative software, using Numbers 3.5: one of the problems that can be encountered in charting cables is that programs with built-in stitch libraries may not provide for cable crossings specific to your pattern.
 The charts below have not been proofed executable in a swatch at this point in time, are simply a way of exploring drawing methods, my working notes from some quick experiments, not a step by step tutorial.
 I have no way of confirming results in previous versions of the software or OS.

 Cleaning up lines and adding color if needed may be done in Photoshop or GIMP; this makes forward stitches a bit clearer

 Utilizing the pen tool in shapes menu to draw custom cable crosses and filling them using the option within the numbers program moves toward an all color chart_ far quicker than using lines and bucket fills.
-The red segment indicates knit stitches traveling in back for the cable cross
+The red segment indicates knit stitches traveling in the back for the cable cross

 A lot of information is available on creating reversible cable fabrics using ribbed configurations.
 I thought I would play with knit/ purl blocks rather than vertical rib lines.
-The initial chart was begun in Intwined, bucket filled in Photoshop to extend colors within cable crosses.
-The red border outlines the pattern repeat.
+The initial chart was begun in Intwined, with bucket tool filled in Photoshop to extend colors within cable crosses.
+The red border outlines the pattern repeats.
 Alternate right side rows are shown; all wrong side rows are worked as the stitches appear (knit stitches are knit, and purl stitches are purled).
 Here the cell colors happen to be reversed from their use in the above, the yellow is used for knit stitches, the green the purls.
 I opted to indicate knit stitches by color only, no symbol.